 I don’t really have spare time.
 People who get bored baffle me as I just find something to occupy myself when nothing is scheduled.
-I love to do genealogy, crochet, write, read, and be with great friends.
+I love to research genealogy, crochet, write, read, and be with great friends.

 Especially important to me are my grand babies.
 These take the form of furry grand babies and I enjoy them thoroughly.
 I have three daughters and six grand fur babies.
-Sasha, Ava, Gus Gus, Rafiki, Penny and Moo Shoo provide me with a great deal of love, laughter, and joy.
+Bash Bear, Ava, Gus Gus, Rafiki, Penny and Moo Shoo provide me with a great deal of love, laughter, and joy.
 Though sometimes they don’t respect personal space as much as I would like.

 I’m the youngest in a family of six with four older sisters and one older brother.
 My parents raised us to be strong intelligent women (and man for my brother) who aren’t afraid to speak our minds.
 Anyone who knows me will tell you I am not afraid to say what I feel with passion.

 My favorite song is I’m a Bitch by Meredith Brooks.
 There’s a line in there “this may mean you have to be a stronger man.”
-I love this line for two reasons – first strong women need strong men to help them keep strong.
+I love this line for two reasons – first strong women need strong men to help them stay strong.
 Second it describes my husband – he helps me be a strong person by being a strong person.

 Don’t ever ask me my favorite book.
 I can’t tell you one.
 Here is a short list of what I like to read.
 Shakespeare, Henry Wadsworth Longfellow, O Henry, Anne McCaffery, Piers Anthony, Nora Roberts, Suzanne Brockman, Tamora Pierce, Laura Ingalls Wilder, Anne Bishop, Cara Bristol, Rebecca Zanetti, and more.
 I love to read everything though I am not a big fan of horror.
 I don’t mind suspense – especially if it takes your breath away but I don’t like the gore of most horror.